Documentation

 • Layout

-If you’re experienced in using Hypertext Markup Language and Cascading Stylesheets you may choose to disable all of ISC’s styling for the Overlay element and apply your own through this option.
+Choose the overlay’s behavior.
+If you’re experienced in using HTML and CSS, you may choose to disable all of ISC’s styling for the Overlay element.
+The source text will then show up below the image.
 You can then use the isc_overlay_html_source hook to add your own markups and styling.

 • Overlay position